matrix-org/matrix-spec/content/client-server-api/_index.md

 Finally, the client can call the  [`/whoami`](#get_matrixclientv3accountwhoami) endpoint to get the user ID that owns the access token.

-#### Device authorization flow
+##### Device authorization flow

 {{% added-in v="1.18" %}}

-The device authorization flow allows clients to obtain an access token without needing to directly interact with a web browser.
-Instead, the user completes authorization on a web browser that can be on a separate device.
+This flow uses the [device authorization grant](#device-authorization-grant) to allow clients to obtain an access token without needing to directly interact with a web browser.
+Instead, the user completes authorization on a web browser that can be a separate device.

 This is useful for devices with limited input capabilities (such as CLI applications or embedded devices) or where the redirect handling may be unreliable (such as a desktop applications).

-This flow uses the [device authorization grant](#device-authorization-grant).

-In the context of the Matrix specification, this means requesting a [scope](#scope) including full client-server API read/write access and allocating a device ID, as with the [login flow](#login-flow).

-Once the client has retrieved the [server metadata](#server-metadata-discovery), it needs to generate the following value:
+Once the client has retrieved the [server metadata](#server-metadata-discovery) the client needs to generate following value:

 - `device_id`: a unique identifier for this device; see the [`urn:matrix:client:device:<device_id>`](#device-id-allocation) scope token.